Eglinton station: History

 In 2004, this station became accessible with the addition of elevators, and also with the closure of the old bus terminal which had required passengers to use stairs to reach the buses.

 In 2016, the original bus terminal from 1954 was demolished to make way for construction of Line 5.

 On November 17, 2016, Eglinton became the last station on Line 1 to be Presto enabled.

 In October 2021, automatic train control (ATC) was extended to Eglinton station.
 On May 14, 2023, the northern platform extension on Line 1 opened.
 ATC had been adjusted the previous day so that trains stopped 24 m further north.
 The southern 24 metres of the platform was closed off for passenger boarding and disembarking.

+Until the opening of Line 5, Eglinton station had a simpler three-level configuration consisting of street level, concourse level (now the upper concourse) and the Yonge subway platform level.
+Until 2017, there were four entrances at each of the corners at the intersection of Yonge Street and Eglinton Avenue.
+The main entrance was at the southeast corner, with tunnels connecting the other entrances to the concourse level.
+(These tunnels were all closed for demolition and replacement as part of the station expansion for Line 5.)
+The fare gates were at the entrance to the concourse, and both the concourse and connecting bus terminal were in the fare-paid zone.